Logiqx/wst-results/docs/events/guidance/README.md

 ![motions](img/motions.jpg)

-You should adjust the strap, ensuring it fits you properly and minimise the risk of it being lost during a crash:
+You should adjust the strap, ensuring it fits you properly and minimises the risk of it being lost during a crash:

-- Adjust the strap so that it is relatively tight above your bicep, so that it will not easily come off in a crash
+- Adjust the strap so that it is relatively tight above your bicep, and will not easily come off in a crash
 - Once adjusted for size, thread the remainder of the strap back through the buckle, as shown in the photo
-- Please do not cut the elastic, or tie knots in the elastic.
-Threading it back through the buckle avoids slipping
+- Please do not cut the elastic, or tie knots in it.
+Threading it back through the buckle will prevent it from slipping

-When wearing the device on the water, please adhere to this guidance:
+When wearing the device on the water, please adhere to the following guidance:

-- Wear the Motion above your right bicep if windsurfing, or if winging on the same arm as your wing leash
+- Wear the Motion above your right bicep, or if winging on the same arm as your wing leash
-- Ensure the labels are facing directly upwards when sailing, so that it has a clear view of the sky
+- Ensure the labelled side is facing directly upwards when sailing, so the antenna has a clear view of the sky
 - Ensure the Motion is NOT being worn underneath neoprene or lycra

-The Motion will be switched on when you collect it before sailing, and the red light will flash once every 10-12 seconds.
+The Motion should already have been switched on when you collect it, and the red light will flash once every 10-12 seconds.

 ### Backup Devices

-Everyone is advised to use a suitable GPS device as a backup.
+Everyone is advised to wear a suitable GPS device as a backup.
+Several types of GPS are suitable:

 - Motion LCD or Motion Mini
 - ESP or LISA
 - Locosys GT-31, GW-52 or GW-60
-- COROS VERTIX 2, VERTIX 2S, APEX 2, APEX 2 Pro - speedsurfing activity, not windsurfing
+- COROS VERTIX 2, VERTIX 2S, APEX 2, APEX 2 Pro
-- Garmin watch - if approved by GPS-Speedsurfing and using APPro Windsurf
+- Garmin watch approved by GPS-Speedsurfing and using APPro Windsurf

-Please ensure your backup device is set up correctly as described below.
+Please ensure your backup device is configured correctly.